 People need to have a meaning in all aspects of their lives.
 If they do not feel the importance of what they do, they feel disconnected.
 Therefore, it is important to highlight the connections between things and people.
 Help employees see the “big picture” of how their role and objectives fit into the organization’s objectives.
 Encourage others to look at how their actions and performance affect others.

 Motivation is our wish or willingness to do something.
 An organization where people are willing and able to work toward a common goal is stronger than one where people are badgered or threatened or reluctant.
-Leaders with higher degrees of emotional intelligence tend to get better results through inspiration, persuasion, empathy, and integrity.
+Besides, Leaders with higher degrees of emotional intelligence tend to get better results through inspiration, persuasion, empathy, and integrity.
 Use your listening, persuasion and influence skills to inspire and motivate people to work toward a common goal.